ConiferMagus/numbrgessr/README.txt

 Hi.
 This is my first Python project.
-It allows you to guess the number on three different difficulties.
+Download the numbrgessr folder and run the global application.
+It only needs numbrgessr4.py and global.py to run, but I wanted to document my learning and the different iterations of my code.
+The program allows you to guess the number on three different difficulties.
 Give it a shot and let me know how it goes.
 Thanks! --ConiferMagus